ivan0-0baev/Xiangqi/README.md

 UpdateBoard.hs changes the fen string given a certain move.
 GameBoard.hs contains functions that display the board in the terminal

-The listMoves function in XiangqiBot.hs gives a list of all Legal Moves given a certain board position and depending on whose turn it is.
+The listMoves function, using isLegal in MoveLogic.hs, in XiangqiBot.hs gives a list of all Legal Moves given a certain board position and depending on whose turn it is.
-The legality of moves is checked in MoveLogic.hs
+The legality of moves is checked given by each player is checked and either accepted or refused.

 To do:

 Currently Missing Winning Condition.
 Fen string usage can be optimised
 ...

 Board representation information:

 Red Player is represented by the uppercase letters.
 Black Player is represented by the lowercase letters.